pairhoward/PAIRhoward/README.md

 ### Developers:

-to run the project:
+to run and preview the project locally:
 1. `npm install`
 2. `npm run dev`

-to compile the project into static files:
+to compile the project into static files and deploy:
+1. `npm install`
-1. `npm run build`
+2. `npm run build`
-2. The output, located in the dist folder, can be deployed to any static hosting service such as Azure Static Web Apps, AWS Amplify, or GCP Static Website Hosting.
+3. The output, located in the dist folder, can be deployed to any static hosting service such as Azure Static Web Apps, AWS Amplify, or GCP Static Website Hosting.